schoeberl/chisel-examples/README.md

 The collection is organized as follows:

-hello-world is a fully self contained minimal project for a blinking LED in an FPGA
+**hello-world** is a fully self contained minimal project for a blinking LED in an FPGA.

-examples is a collection of small Chisel projects
+**examples** is a collection of small Chisel projects.

-from-source are experiments to compile relative to the Chisel source
+**from-source** are experiments to compile relative to the Chisel source.